hacks-guide/Guide_Wii/_pages/en_US/hbb.md

 For support (in English) with the Open Shop Channel, join [Open Shop Channel on Discord](https://discord.gg/osc).
 {: .notice--primary}

+Included in the Homebrew Browser download is a guide on how to use the Homebrew Browser.
+{: .notice--info}

 Homebrew Browser, which is what the Open Shop Channel is based off on, does work but it can be buggy.
 You can also get homebrew using [osc-dl](https://github.com/dhtdht020/osc-dl/releases/latest) and from the [Open Shop Channel website](https://oscwii.org/).
 {: .notice--info}